google/megalista/README.md

 ## Deployment

-These guide assumes it'll be followed inside Google Cloud Platform Console.
+This guide assumes it'll be followed inside Google Cloud Platform Console.

 ### Creating required access tokens
 To access campaigns and user lists on Google's platforms, this dataflow will need OAuth tokens for an account that can authenticate in those systems.

 In order to create it, follow these steps:
- - Access GCP console
+ - Access the GCP console
  - Go to the **API & Services** section on the top-left menu.
  - On the **OAuth Consent Screen** and configure an *Internal Consent Screen*
  - Then, go to the **Credentials** and create an *OAuth client Id* with Application type set as *Desktop App*